Sahitya713/crwn-clothing/README.md

 # crwn-clothing

+Personal project developed to learn React.
+Reference material can be found at [Complete React Course](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/)

-An e-commerce platform built with React and Firebase and Stripe integration for payment.
+An e-commerce platform built with React and Firebase and Stripe integration for payment.\
 View the app here: [CRWN-Sahitya](https://crwn-sahitya.herokuapp.com/)

 The application is a progressive web app and can thus be downloaded onto a mobile device.